teamBrainFood/project-green/README.md

 Future Opportunities

 In the next iteration we would have a function to store favorite recipes, and previous searches.
 There is a great opportunity to place another API call to a grocery retailer to begin a shopping list.
+Oppertunity to add a search for vegetables you do not recognize.